biobits/OpenSpecimenPyClient/README.md

 # OpenSpecimen Python API Client 🚀🐍
 A lightweight Python client for interacting with the OpenSpecimen REST API.
-This project is a clean and Pythonic rewrite of an auto‑generated C# NSwag client.
+This project is a clean and Pythonic rewrite of an [old C# NSwag client](https://github.com/biobits/OpenSpecimenApiClient).

 ✨ Supports
 - 🔐 Session authentication (`/sessions`)